Are you interested in buying an online business, but you’re not sure where to start, and/or you don’t feel comfortable taking on the challenge alone?

 At Acquira, we have relationships with all of these agencies who look at every deal for us, but you can certainly find other agencies by doing some quick research online.

-You want to have these experienced and specialized individuals identify all of the low-hanging fruit and other growth initiatives to execute on post-acquisition.
-You can then either do the work yourself or use the business’s cash flow to hire the agency to do it.
-Keep in mind, SBA is very agreeable when it comes to working capital, so if you finance the business with an SBA loan, chances are you can also get additional capital to invest upfront into growth.
+You want to have these experienced and specialized individuals identify all of the low-hanging fruit and other growth initiatives to execute post-acquisition.
+You can then either do the work yourself or use the business’s cash flow to hire an agency to do it.
+Keep in mind SBA is very agreeable when it comes to working capital, so if you finance the business with an SBA loan, chances are you can also get additional capital to invest upfront into growth.

 We hope the above information is helpful and clarifies the process of buying an online business.

 We also understand if you still feel overwhelmed and would like an experienced group to partner with to help you find, finance, de-risk, and grow the business.
 That’s why we exist!
-If you haven’t already, click here to apply to be a Acquira partner.
+If you haven’t already, click here to join Acquira's accelerator program.

 Acquira is a business acquisition in a box service.
 We help entrepreneurs buy businesses and we invest in them and their chosen businesses.
 We are here to help ensure that each business we work with is posed to make the biggest positive impact possible for its owners, employees, and community.